South Carolina Windshield Insurance: What are the Full Glass coverage laws in South Carolina? [Expert Review]

 Because the cost of a typical windshield replacement service in South Carolina is considerably less than the standard deductible amount, many drivers in other states pay for the replacement cost out of their own funds rather than file a claim.

 The law does not require auto insurance companies to include glass coverage in all policies.
-Therefore, you should analyze your car insurance policy carefully in order to determine if the zero-deductible auto glass coverage applies to you.
+Therefore, you should analyze your auto insurance policy carefully in order to determine if the zero-deductible auto glass coverage applies to you.
 If it does, your insurer will pay your deductible for windshield replacement, essentially.

 South Carolina may require zero-deductible auto glass coverage, but it does not dictate what type of glass may be used.
 The primary glass options available are:

 - Aftermarket glass